 At some point in roughly 85% our lives, we are going to wake up and spot an unwelcome visitor on our skin in the form of a pimple.
 Whether you feel it coming or it pops up as a complete surprise (pun intended), having a pimple is the symptom of one the most common skin conditions, acne.

 People throw around the word acne a lot, but have you ever wondered what exactly is happening on our skin that causes those pesky pimples to arrive?
-In this article we are going to talk a little bit about what acne is, where it comes from, steroids for sale and options for treatment.
+In this article we are going to talk a little bit about what acne is, where it comes from and options there are for treatment.

 What is acne?

 The formation of pimples has a lot to do with our pores, which are the tiny holes seen on our skin that connect to oil producing glands deeper in the skin.
 A gland is a fancy term for an organ in our body that releases certain chemicals/substances for specific uses.
 The glands connected to our pores, produce an oily substance called sebum that protects and moisturises our skin.

 Now, to get the sebum from our glands up to the skin’s surface, the body uses hair follicles as a pathway.
 Inside our follicles, the sebum oil will also carry dead skin cells to the skin’s surface to be shed off.
 However, sometimes the hair inside the follicle, dead skin cells, and sebum oil will get stuck together and become plugged up underneath our skin.
 Then, bacteria grow, which causes the plug to swell and eventually break down.
 The plug breaking down from all this commotion under our skin is what causes a pimple to develop.

 What causes acne?

 There are a few factors that can contribute to our bodies having acne breakouts.
 Three of the four main factors were listed above, which are;

 - hair follicles being clogged by oil and dead skin cells